mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ## What's New in Version 1.2

 _Version 1.2 is still in development._
-_This section is likely to be updated._
+_This section is subject to change._

-- **MATLAB Unit Test** files are included for some models and scripts.
+- **MATLAB Unit Test** files are added for some models and scripts.
-  More will be added.
+  More will follow.
 - **Github Actions** continuous integration is used to automatically run unit tests when the repository in GitHub receives a push.
-  For more information about using GitHub Actions with MATLAB, see [MATLAB Actions](https://github.com/matlab-actions/overview).
+  For more general information about using GitHub Actions with MATLAB, see [MATLAB Actions](https://github.com/matlab-actions/overview).
 - Battery block from Simscape Electrical is added as a new referenced subsystem for High-Voltage Battery component.
+  (The previous model is included as well.)
 - DC-DC Converter block from Simscape Electrical is added as a new referenced subsystem for DC-DC Converter component.
+  (The previous model is included as well.)
+- Torsional Spring-Damper block from Simscape Driveline is used in MG2, MG1, and Engine components.
+  These are necessary especially when they stop operating and the energy must to be released to come to a complete stop.
 - Updated `PowerSplitHEV_SpeedTracking` model.
 - Cleaned up some models and scripts.